-Modern photography technology outpaces consumer expectations by continually introducing smaller, easier-to-use cameras that produce higher and higher quality images, along with software development that makes the digital darkroom accessible to more and more, even casual, practitioners on ever-more powerful computers, tablets and phones.
+Modern photography technology outpaces consumer expectations by continually introducing smaller, easier-to-use cameras, even smartphones, that produce higher and higher quality images, along with software development that makes the digital darkroom accessible to more and more, even casual, practitioners on ever-more powerful computers, tablets and phones.
 All of this, with greater choices and lower prices.

 For the creator of photography, the opportunities increase exponentially.
 More people are taking more pictures.